agile-ts/agile/README.md

 ## 🚀 Look how easy it is
-Blow example is based on React
+Below example is based on React
 ```tsx
 // At first we have to create an Instance of Agile
 const App = new Agile();